-Line Judge: If not provided, arrange dependable transportation to and from the stadium.
-Make certain you have the correct time.
+Umpire: If not provided, arrange dependable transportation to and from the stadium.

+Line Judge: Make certain you have the correct time.
 Other officials will check their watches with yours.
 Playing time shall be kept with a game clock which may be either a stopwatch, operated by the L or a field clock, operated under the direction of the L. If they have been delivered to the locker room, take over game balls from R, and take them to the field just before game time.
 Have a stopwatch or watches ready if necessary.
 Ensure that you have an accurate device for timing the 25/40-second count.
-Meet with both clock operators 60 minutes before kickoff (See Section 7) and review game timing procedures for both play clock and game clock.
-If delivered to the dressing room, take over game balls from R.
+Meet with both clock operators 60 minutes before kickoff, (See Section 7) and review game timing procedures for both play clock and game clock.

 Referee: Conduct a thorough meeting outlining individual and crew duties (A pregame conference guide is included at the end of this manual as a tool to help prepare for and deliver a pregame conference).
 The purpose of a pregame conference is to prepare the crew mentally.
 It is important to solidify the thinking of officials regarding procedures, rules interpretations, and enforcement.
 Referees will vary their approach to a pregame conference, but the value of organizing and unifying the techniques to be employed in a game cannot be overemphasized.
 No unauthorized visitors shall be allowed in the area during this important session.
-At least one hour before game time, R shall receive, test, certify, and mark the new or nearly new game balls submitted by each team.
-(Note: It is mandatory that at least one game ball be offered for play.
-It is recommended that each team offers at least two balls for play).